Legible Consensus: Topology-Aware Quorum Geometry for Asymmetric Networks: Crash Tolerance and Coordinated Relaxation

 Table~\ref{tab:relaxed} reports the crash-tolerance sweep (Earth-initiated, repeater-assisted, 186~s Mars delay, 900~s blackout, 50 seeds).

 \textbf{Strict Phase~2 is completely crash-intolerant.} A single Earth crash produces permanent global liveness loss (row~2).

-\textbf{The weakest link migrates.} At two crashes with standard Earth-local quorums, the \emph{global} construction (3-of-5, spanning all tiers) maintains 98\% during-blackout success but the \emph{Earth-local} construction drops to 49.7\% because it cannot form a Phase~1 quorum of 4 with only 3 remaining Earth nodes (rows~5--6).
-The global construction's crash-tolerance advantage is arithmetic: the global quorum draws from 10 nodes rather than 5, permitting more failures before quorum loss.
-The structural insight is not the count but the legibility, which crashes matter depends on their tier, not just their number.
+\textbf{The weakest link migrates.} At two crashes with standard Earth-local quorums, the \emph{global} construction ($k = 3$) maintains 98\% during-blackout success but the \emph{Earth-local} construction drops to 49.7\% because it cannot form a Phase~1 quorum of 4 with only 3 remaining Earth nodes (rows~5--6).
+The global construction's advantage is not that it spans more nodes---for the Earth-initiated proposer used here, both phases of the relaxed global construction touch only Earth nodes---but that its Earth requirements are smaller: at $k = 3$, both global phases need only the three surviving Earth nodes, while the Earth-local configuration still demands four.
+The structural insight is the legibility of the migration: which crashes matter depends on which quorum family's requirements they intersect, and the wall makes each family's requirements explicit.